 “If symptoms are severe, it may be best to see an ophthalmologist.
 You don't want to risk long-term damage.”

 How to Prevent Snow Blindness

-The best way to protect against snow blindness is to protect your eyes with sunglasses.
-It doesn't necessarily matter how dark they are, as long as they block 99 percent of the sun’s UV rays.
-Wear them, even on overcast days, as UV rays can penetrate clouds.
+The best way to protect against snow blindness is to protect your eyes with sunglasses or snow goggles.
+It doesn't necessarily matter how dark they are as long as they block 99 percent of the sun’s UV rays.

-"Bigger ones are better in the winter," notes Tabin.
+"Bigger sunglasses are best," Tabin notes.
 "Wearing goggles or sunglasses that wrap around will give you the most protection."